aidanH39/SUPLauncher-Reborn/README.md

 ![](https://i.imgur.com/KYe9LZD.gif)

-9. Once that is all done, just open the .appxbundle and you will get a install GUI like your installing something from the store, Just click install.
+9. Once that is all done, just open the .appinstaller and you will get a install GUI like your installing something from the store, Just click install.

 # Features:
 * **Dupe Manager** - Import & delete dupes easily, with the dupe manager.
 In the latest version (V3.0.0) they is also a quick share feature, that creates a tiny url, directly to download the shared dupe, with this link you can download locally, or import to the SUPLauncher if it is installed what will place the dupe automaticlly in the correct place.